alec-shell/alec-shell/README.md

 - 👀 Interested in cybersecurity and programming
 - 🌱 Currently learning Python and Java
--  Google Cybersecurity certification
+-  Google Cybersecurity certified
--  CompTIA Sec+
+-  CompTIA Sec+ certified
 -  AAS in programming and software development (in progress)

 <!---